Massachusetts Health Administration Degree Programs

 To tackle the tasks of healthcare administration, you’ll need an Associate’s, Bachelor’s, or Master’s degree in the field.
 There are several ways to evaluate programs.
 Look through each school’s curriculum to ensure that it prepares you for the type of administrator role that you want to pursue.
 If you have started a degree already, you can check to see if your credits will transfer to the schools you’re considering.
 It can also be beneficial to look at the school’s reports of previous classes to see how many people graduate on time and how many graduates work in the field.

-Health Admin Education in Massachusetts
+Healthcare Administration Education in Massachusetts

 There are 14 healthcare management schools in Massachusetts.
 These schools offer a great mix of degree levels, so you can reach your goals no matter what your current education level is.
 Two of these schools—Boston University and Simmons College—are accredited by the Commission on Accreditation of Healthcare Management Education.

 As you begin your educational journey to becoming a healthcare manager, take advantage of the resources offered by local professional groups.
 Joining healthcare groups can help you build a strong network of professional contacts.
 The American College of Healthcare Executive of Massachusetts is one of the largest organizations in this area.
 Other organizations include:

 Throughout the course of your degree, you’ll learn various management skills and how to use them in a healthcare setting.
 One of the biggest topics you’ll cover is healthcare law; this can show you how to make sure your organization is legally staffed at all times, what is legally required of each type of healthcare organization, and how to minimize liability.
 You may also address human resources, including how to interview, hire, and let go of personnel.
 The school’s curriculum will likely touch on evidence-based care and how to change healthcare policies as new evidence comes out.
 Hysterectomy.com reports on Boston hospitals that recently changed their surgical techniques after the release of new medical articles.